 Wireless at RIT

-RIT offers three different wireless networks across campus: an open public network, an encrypted WPA network, and an encrypted WPA2 network.
-We strongly recommend using the WPA2 or WPA network at all times, as they provide much better quality and security for users.
+We strongly recommend using the RIT network at all times, as it provides much better quality and security for users.
 WPA2 is the preferred protocol, as it offers the best security.

 More information on wireless networking at RIT can be found on the ITS Wireless Computing at RIT page.